Do you want to learn coding to become a freelance web developer and achieve financial freedom in life?

 Step 9: Sign up on a freelancing platform like Upwork

 The reason why you should sign up to an online freelancing platform now is simple: you want to do some research about the job market.

 You want to find out what types of jobs are available in your field.
 This will help you focus on learning the right skills later on and know that there’s demand for them.

 Freelancing is basically all about finding clients who have a problem you can solve with your skills.
 As long as you know you’re learning a skill that’s in demand, you don’t have to worry about finding work.

 That being said, here are a few popular online freelancing platforms you can take a look at:

-Once you have a profile, start browsing through job openings.
-Use appropriate filters to find small beginner-level jobs.
+Once your profile is set up, start browsing job openings in your niche.
+Use appropriate filters to find small, low-budget, beginner-level jobs.

 See which skills are in demand and what you need to learn and brush up to apply for your first freelance job.